 Each spring, The Club honors excellence in New York journalism at the Annual Awards Dinner at the Harvard Club of New York City.
 The bronze statuette bestowed on each of the winners at this event is unique to The Club.
 The late Rube Goldberg, known as the dean of American Cartoonists, sculpted “Deadline” for it in 1968, when he was 80 years old.
 Asked to comment on his creation decades ago, Goldberg said: “Deadheads, deadbeats and dead people have been presented visually over the years, but never has a dead line been shown in three dimensions.
 This is one of the doubtful honors to which I claim credit.”
 The statuette has since been dubbed a “Rube,” in honor of Goldberg.

 The winners of the annual scholarship contest are announced at this event, which they are invited to attend as guests of The Club.
-The scholarships are funded through an affiliated 501(c)3 organization, known as The Deadline Club Foundation, with the primary source of funding being the proceeds from the annual awards program.
+The scholarships are funded primarily from the proceeds of the annual awards program.

 The Club maintains the New York Journalism Hall of Fame and elects and inducts its members.
 The first class was created in 1975, as part of the golden anniversary celebration of The Club’s founding.
 Since then, The Club has inducted nearly 90 members into this august body.